About Grants Management - Roles & Responsibilities

-Senior University Administrators (the President, Provost, and Vice President, Chief Financial Officer and Treasurer) share ultimate responsibility for all sponsored grants and contracts by providing continuous support and oversight of these activities.
+Senior University Administrators (the President, Provost, Vice Provost, and Vice President, Chief Financial Officer and Treasurer) share ultimate responsibility for all sponsored grants and contracts by providing continuous support and oversight of these activities.

-Research Administration is responsible for: (1) assisting investigators in identifying funding sources, (2) approving proposals and administering sponsored projects, (3) protecting and commercializing intellectual property and, (4) insuring compliance with awarding agencies requirements.
+Grants Management is responsible for: (1) assisting investigators in identifying funding sources, (2) approving proposals and administering sponsored projects, and (3) insuring compliance with awarding agencies requirements.

 In particular, the Vice Provost for Research or designee is responsible for signing proposals on behalf of the University after all other necessary signatures have been obtained by the principal investigator and before proposals are submitted to the funding agency.
-In order for a proposal to be approved, Research Administration must receive both the proposal and an accompanying completed Research Administration Approval Form (SPAF), with all necessary signatures, no later than ten working days before the due date of the proposal application.
-Lack of appropriate signatures on the SPAF may result in the proposal being returned to the principal investigator without signature.
-After a proposal has been approved, Research Administration may assist in submitting the proposal to the external funding source.
+In order for a proposal to be approved, a record is created in the electronic research administration system and routed to Grants Management with all necessary approvals, no later than five working days before the due date of the proposal application.
+After a proposal has been approved, Grants Management may submit the proposal to the external funding source.
 Due to the high volume of applications submitted by the University, failure to comply with time requirements may result in delays of submission to funding agencies.